 The 2017 disasters caused significant damage to the rental stock which led to displacement for the rental population (See Table 16 on Page 38 for impacts to rental population).
 The loss of affordable housing stock has the broadest and more long-term impact on surrounding communities.
 According to ACS 2013-2017 5-Year Estimates, many of the counties in the 15-county affected area have low amounts of vacant housing units.
 This data can be seen in Table 19, on the following page.
-When looking specifically at Camden, Dougherty, and Glynn Counties, three counties located within the Most Impacted and Distressed Zip Codes, the percentage of vacant housing units.
+When looking specifically at Camden, Dougherty, and Glynn Counties, three counties located within the Most Impacted and Distressed Zip Codes, the percentage of vacant housing units are 13%, 14%, and 21%, respectively.
+These figures include rental and homeowner housing units.
 Given the low rates of vacant housing, the probability of finding available housing after a disaster that meets the needs of the families is low.
 Therefore, these people are likely moving to other communities to find suitable housing.
 Use of CDBG-DR funds is necessary to prevent outward migration and to serve those in substandard properties because that was all that was available.
 An Affordable Multi-Family Rental Program and Homeowner Repair and Reconstruction Program is proposed to assist this population.
 This program is discussed in detail in Section 5: Method of Distribution on page 62.